mclaughlinliam3/NetTracer3D/source/index.rst

 Getting Started
 -------------

 To get started with NetTracer3D, check out the :doc:`installation` guide and then proceed to the :doc:`quickstart` tutorial.

+A youtube tutorial on installing and using the program can be found here: https://www.youtube.com/watch?v=_4uDy0mzG94&list=PLsrhxiimzKJMZ3_gTWkfrcAdJQQobUhj7

 .. toctree::
    :maxdepth: 2